 At RWA we see mathematics as a way of thinking rather than simply a body of knowledge to be delivered.
 An exemplary mathematics classroom consists of a very active and busy community of learners (IB, 2003).
+Our approach to teaching and learning mathematics reflects this, with the idea that math will be fun, engaging for students and go deep into topics and concepts.

-Our approach to teaching and learning reflects this.
-At RWA we use the Math Mastery approach to ensure that content is not just 'covered' but that our students develop knowledge and practice skills in many different contexts.
+At school we use the 'Math Mastery' approach to ensure that content is not just 'covered' but that our students develop in-depth knowledge and practice skills in many different contexts.
 The Math Mastery approach is based on several key principles:

 - Success for all: every child can enjoy and succeed in mathematics as long as they are given the appropriate learning opportunities.
-A growth mindset enables pupils to develop resilience and confidence. - Deeper understanding: pupils must be given time and opportunities to fully explore mathematical concepts.
-The challenge comes from investigating ideas in new and complex ways rather than accelerating through new topics. - Problem-solving: enabling learners to solve new problems in unfamiliar contexts is the ultimate aim of mathematics education.
-Identifying, applying and connecting ideas enables pupils to tackle new and more complex problems. - Mathematical thinking: successful mathematicians are known to develop mathematical 'habits of mind'.
+A growth mindset enables pupils to develop resilience and confidence. - Deeper understanding: Pupils must be given time and opportunities to fully explore mathematical concepts.
+The challenge comes from investigating ideas in new and complex ways rather than accelerating through new topics. - Problem-solving: Enabling learners to solve new problems in unfamiliar contexts is the ultimate aim of mathematics education.
+Identifying, applying and connecting ideas enables pupils to tackle new and more complex problems. - Mathematical thinking: Successful mathematicians are known to develop mathematical 'habits of mind'.
 To encourage this, we must support pupils to be systematic, generalise and seek out patterns.
 Questioning is a key element of this. - Mathematical language: Mathematical language strengthens conceptual understanding by enabling pupils to explain and reason.
 This must be carefully introduced and reinforced through frequent discussion to ensure it is meaningfully understood. - Multiple representations: Objects, pictures, numbers and symbols enable pupils to represent ideas and make connections in different ways.
 This develops understanding and problem solving skills while making lessons engaging and fun.

-Mathematics Learning Objectives
+Math Learning Objectives